 - Bring in experts such as accident reconstructionists, doctors, and financial specialists to substantiate your claim.

-- Handle all the negotiations with the other side, such as the insurance company, and fight for the fair settlement you need.
+- Handle all the negotiations with the other side, such as the insurance company, and fight for the compensation you need.

-- Pursue trial if the other side is unwilling to settle and work relentlessly to get the successful case outcome you want.
+- Pursue trial if the other side is unwilling to settle and work relentlessly to achieve the successful case outcome you want.

 Protect Your Interests

 If you choose to hire a car accident attorney from our legal team, we will step in swiftly to alert all relevant parties that we will be representing your rights and interests.
-You will no longer have to manage communications with anyone other than us concerning the accident.
-We will keep you up to date on all happenings in your case and advise you through each stage of the process to protect your legal rights.
+You will no longer have to communicate with anyone other than us concerning the accident.
+We will keep you up to date on all happenings in your case and guide you through each stage of the process to protect your legal rights.

 Evaluate Your Impacts and Losses

-After we gather the available evidence in your case, we will go over your losses, including your injuries, to calculate the maximum compensation that could be available to you.
-Damages in a claim or lawsuit vary based and our estimate of damages may not equal what you ultimately collect, but we will help give you insights into the viability of your case.
+After we gather the available evidence in your case, we will go over your losses to calculate the maximum compensation that could be available to you.
+Damages in a claim or lawsuit can vary, and our estimate of damages may not equal what you ultimately collect, but we will help give you insights into the viability of your case.
 In addition, the calculation of damages will serve as a guide for you as we proceed through settlement negotiations.
 This number can help you better understand settlement offers and what is best for you as we move forward in the process.

 Collect Available Evidence

 Our office will assist you in collecting evidence and information that is relevant to your case.
-While you may already possess some vital information (such as your medical records), we can also help you acquire information that might be more difficult to attain or may be withheld by other parties to the case.
+While you may already possess some vital information (such as your medical records), we can also help you acquire information that might be more difficult to attain or may be withheld by other parties without court intervention.